mpn01/steam-inventory-pricer/README.md

 DISCORD=y0u4t0k3n
 ```

-Then you can run this script by typing `python module/core.py` in a console.
+Then you can run this script by running `python module/core.py` in a console.

-There are six commands to use, `.skins` `.cases` `.addcase` `.addskin` `.removeskin` `.removecase`.
+There are ten commands to use, `.skins` `.cases` `.addcase` `.addskin` `.removeskin` `.removecase` `.trackskin` `.trackcase` `.untrackskin` `.untrackcase`.
 First two commands are displaying every item from inventory.
 The rest are just operations on database to add/remove items.
 There will also be daily message which displays current value of your inventory.

 Using commadns:
 ```python